 Green: Putting surfaces that, during Opens, have been shaved and rolled to produce exceptionally quick speeds.
 Called a green because other weeks of the year, believe it or not, the surface is actually this color.

-Tiger Woods: The world's 80th-ranked player and the third member of Dustin Johnson and Justin Thomas' group who enjoyed brief notoriety in the mid-2000s as a Buick pitchman.
+Tiger Woods: The world's 5th-ranked player (80th at this time last year) who once enjoyed brief notoriety in the mid-2000s as a Buick pitchman.

 Phil Mickelson: A comically-talented, vastly wealthy professional golfer with a beautiful family who magically gets people to feel sorry for him once a year.